TheMarex/ba-thesis/text/5_stabilizer.md

 $f_R = \alpha \cdot f_g$ and $f_L = (1-\alpha) \cdot f_g$.
 A heuristic for computing this alpha is the *ZMP distributor*.

-\todo{For some reason I named the class ForceDistributor, I should fix that}

 The idea is to calculate the nearest points $p_{L\#}$ and $p_{R\#}$ from the ZMP to the support polygones of the feet.
 If the ZMP falls inside one of the support polygones set $\alpha = 1$ or $\alpha = 0$ respectively.
 If it is outside of bothe support polygones the ZMP is projected onto line from $p_{L\#}$ to $p_{R\#}$ yielding the point $p_{\alpha}$.